sikandarmir/PowerBI/README.md

 # PowerBI Task
-Take the data from Mysql data and visulize these data in Power BI
+Take the data from Mysql database and visulize these data in Power BI